-Both international students and working professionals do a lot of effort to find a reasonable place to live.
-Because finding accommodation in Germany is not so easy especially in crowded cities like Berlin, Stuttgart, Munich, and Frankfurt, etc. So, if you are a student or going to Germany for work then try to find accommodation as early as possible even before moving to Germany.
+Both international students and working professionals make a lot of effort to find a suitable place to live.
+Because finding accommodation in Germany is not so easy, especially in crowded cities like Berlin, Stuttgart, Munich, and Frankfurt, etc. So, if you are a student or going to Germany for work then try to find accommodation as early as possible even before moving to Germany.

 Before making the final decision, it’s good to examine the location of accommodation on Google Maps.
 It will help you to understand the mobility inside the city.
 Accommodations near to the main center, supermarkets, and public transport are always regarded well in Germany.

 Student accommodation in Germany:

 Students in Germany usually live in student residence halls, shared apartments, or in their private apartments.
 The most popular accommodations are the student halls and shared apartments because they are cheaper than private apartments.